SwingRain/Retrieval-Augmented-Generation-RAG-System-for-Document-Q-A/README.md

 ## Files and Structure

-- `README.md`: Provides an overview of the project, objectives, requirements, usage instructions, and results.
 - `rag_using_llama3_langchain_and_chromadb.ipynb`: The main Jupyter notebook with code for setting up and running the RAG system.
 This includes configurations for LLaMA-3, LangChain, and ChromaDB, along with examples and evaluations.
-- `data/`: Directory for storing documents and data used for retrieval.
-- `retrieval_results.csv`: Stores retrieval output and metrics to evaluate retrieval accuracy and quality.

 ## Requirements